 I’m also blessed with having the pipe and reed making expertise of good friend and fellow piper Paddy O’Hare at my convenience.
 Paddy can whip up a good reed within minutes and has done so for manys the needy piper over the years.
 In 2008 myself and Paddy started up the Belfast pipers club.
 Belfast has always been known for it’s great piping tradition, stretching back over decades with the likes of O’Mealy, The McPeakes, McFadden, and McAloon.

-The club encompasses everything from weekly lessons (beginners to advanced) to Pipe maintainance and reedmaking workshops.
+The club encompasses everything from weekly lessons (beginners to advanced) to Pipe maintenance and reedmaking workshops.
 Organised sessions are also a feature of the club, encouraging pipers to get out and play!
 There are so many good pipers in Belfast at present – Francis McIduff, Paddy O’Hare, Darragh Murphy and Barry Kerr to name but a few and so many young, up and coming pipers like Liam McCullagh and Jamie Murphy.
 Hopefully the club will play some small part in keeping this great piping tradition alive!